Write unit test in Python

 This time instead of using assertTrue we have used assertEqual to verify the number of points assigned to the user.

-Use Case 3: User level changes from 1 to 2 when number of points gets higher than 200
+3rd Use Case: User level changes from 1 to 2 when the number of points is greater than 200

 def test_user_level_change(self):